‘Suits’ | il rewatch della serie in un podcast con Adams e Rafferty

+Gli attori interpreti di Mike Ross e Donna Paulsen: "E' il momento perfetto per rivedere lo show che ha cambiato le nostre vite" 'Suits', la celebre serie televisiva di genere legal drama con Meghan ... (sbircialanotizia)

+(Adnkronos) – 'Suits', la celebre serie televisiva di genere legal drama con Meghan Markle, ha catturato l’attenzione degli spettatori per nove stagioni.
+Ora, Patrick J. Adams e Sarah Rafferty, ... (periodicodaily)

-‘Suits’, il rewatch della serie in un podcast con Adams e Rafferty (Di sabato 6 aprile 2024)
+'Suits', il rewatch della serie in un podcast con Adams e Rafferty - Gli attori interpreti di Mike Ross e Donna Paulsen: 'E' il momento perfetto per rivedere lo show che ha cambiato le nostre vite' ...adnkronos

 Patrick J Adams and Sarah Rafferty team up for 'Suits' rewatch podcast - read deets! - Patrick J Adams and Sarah Rafferty host SiriusXM podcast, analyzing 'Suits' episodes with insider details on characters Mike Ross, Donna Paulsen, Harv ...timesofindia.indiatimes